bryan-westcott/pyrimeter/README.md

   - pre-commit will self-check its versions
 - Sane default config for tools
 - Tooling, test and notebook support built into `pyproject.toml`

+## License

+Apache 2.0, see LICENSE and NOTICE